-- a. the financial report of K&S Corporation Limited is in accordance with the Corporations Act 2001, including: - i) giving a true and fair view of the consolidated entity's financial position at 30 June 2011 and of their performance for the year ended on that date; and - ii) complying with Australian Accounting Standards and the Corporations Regulations 2001; and - b. the financial report also complies with International Financial Reporting Standards as disclosed in Note 2.
+- a. the financial report of K&S Corporation Limited is in accordance with the Corporations Act 2001, including: - i) giving a true and fair view of the consolidated entity's financial position at 30 June 2012 and of its performance for the year ended on that date; and - ii) complying with Australian Accounting Standards and the Corporations Regulations 2001; and - b. the financial report also complies with International Financial Reporting Standards as disclosed in Note 2.